Abhy98/EDA_CASE-STUDY/README.md

 -->It contains two types of scenarios:

-1.The client with payment difficulties: he/she had late payment more than X days on at least one of the first Y instalments of the loan in our sample,
+1.The client with payment difficulties: he/she had late payment more than X days on at least one of the first Y installments of the loan in our sample,

 2.All other cases: All other cases when the payment is paid on time.When a client applies for a loan,